x9pki/x9pki-sdk/README.md

 for the server certificate, including the use of traditional, post-quantum, or even hybrid options.

+If you need or want to generate a new set of Roots and Intermediate CAs, you can follow the documentation in [docs/PKI-GENERATION.md](docs/PKI-GENERATION.md).

 ## Installation

 The SDK is provided as a set of files that can be directly used in your software